 However, don’t be fooled by their size.
 Just like the Chihuahua, the Chug has a big heart in a small body.
 They’re all about loyalty and have the protectiveness inherited from the Chi.
 At the same time, the Pug’s easy-going attitude shines through.

 It’s worth noting that they’re independent and stubborn dogs.
-So, we recommend them for only experienced owners.
-Plus, socialization is a must with these dogs.
+So, we recommend Chugs for only the most experienced owners.
+Plus, socialization is essential with these dogs.
 As for shedding, the double coats means more grooming.

 RECOMMENDED: 25 Crazy Chihuahua Mixes